kylefmohr/pysky/README.md

     * Automatically resize images as needed to stay under the upload size limit
     * Automatically submit aspect ratio with image
 * Simplified post/reply interface:
-    * Reply to posts without providing post refs
+    * Reply to posts without needing to provide post refs
-    * Specify links in post text as markdown without providing facets
+    * Specify links in post text as Markdown without needing to provide facets

 I created these features for my own projects with the goal of simplifying the Bluesky integration responsibilities at the application level and moved them into this project.
 This is a Bluesky library designed for common Bluesky use cases and not a general purpose atproto library such as [MarshalX/atproto](https://github.com/MarshalX/atproto).